Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/locals.md

 ## Examples

 ### Final
-With final() it is very easy to emulate Java's final-clause, i.e. a block of code can be specified that is executed after this function is exited, regardless of when or where the function is exited.
+With `final()` it is very easy to emulate Java's `final` clause, i.e. a block of code can be specified that is executed after this function is exited, regardless of when or where the function is exited.
 ```dae
 func void testFinal() {
     if (final()) {